Ayehu/custom-activities/Azure/ConvertedAzureActivities/AzureVMInstanceDelete/README.md

 **vmName**				- Virtual Machine name

-**resourceGroupName**   - The portal resource group Disk is assigned to.
+**resourceGroupName**   - The portal resource group VM is assigned to.

 **api_version**			- Version of the API